 Orange-lined Cardinalfish

-Taeniamia fucata, also referred to as the orange-lined- or painted cardinalfish, is a marine species indigenous to reef ecosystems spanning from northern 🇦🇺 Australia and 🇵🇬 New Guinea, across the 🌊 Indian Ocean to the eastern coast of Africa, as well as the 🌊 Pacific Ocean encompassing the 🇲🇭 Marshall Islands, 🇼🇸 Samoa, 🇹🇴 Tonga, and the Ryukyu Islands (🇯🇵 Japan).
-Prior to 2013, this species was recognized under the scientific name Archamia fucata.
+The Taeniamia fucata, known as the orange-lined or painted cardinalfish, is a vibrant marine species native to the rich reef environments stretching from northern 🇦🇺 Australia and 🇵🇬 New Guinea across the 🌊 Indian Ocean to the eastern coast of Africa, as well as into the 🌊 Pacific Ocean, including areas like the 🇲🇭 Marshall Islands, 🇼🇸 Samoa, 🇹🇴 Tonga, and the Ryukyu Islands (🇯🇵 Japan).
+Before 2013, it was scientifically categorized as Archamia fucata.

 Photos